biancaraetchi/inforetrieval/README.md

 ## Report

 When analyzing the effect of the variables `number_of_known_people` and `number_of_training_images_per_person`, the rejection threshold is incredibly important, since it affects both the accuracy scores and the confusion matrices.
 This is why we decided to first analyze the `rejection_threshold` and then pick the result with the highest accuracy score.
-This way, we have a baseline idea of what potential the proper selection of variables can reach.
+This way, we have a baseline idea of what the potential the proper selection of variables is.

 ### Varying `rejection_threshold`
 `number_of_known_people`=10 <br>